HabanaAI/Snapshot_For_Debug/README.md

                         The output directory where all the files and other information will be stored.
 The output will be stored as an archive as well as the actual directory where all the contents are copied.
+Please run 'history -a' before invoking this script.
 Key assumptions: 1) The output directory specified here should be mapped to the host via the docker run command-line.
 It should have sufficient disk space to include the contents of